mgallegos/laravel-jqgrid/README.md

 ## Live Demo

-A live demo of Laravel 4 jqGrid package is available in the following adress:
+A live demo of Laravel 4 jqGrid package is available at the following address:

-The source code of the demo is available [here]().
+The source code of the demo is available [here](https://github.com/mgallegos/laravel-jqgrid-demo).

 ## Installation